webis-de/scriptor/README.md

 - start: number of the first run (default: 1)
 - max: maximum number of runs (default: none)

+### Manual Browser Interaction
+Scriptor allows for manual interactions with the browser, which can be useful to set cookies or similar.
+Specifically, using the `--show-browser` option allows scripts to use the [page.pause](https://playwright.dev/docs/api/class-page#page-pause)-method, which will pause the script until the user hits the `resume` button in the dialog that pops up.
+The same dialog also allows to record interactions as Javascript code.
+For such simple use cases, the [Manual script](https://github.com/webis-de/scriptor/blob/main/scripts/Manual-0.1.0/Script.js) can be used: it contains (in essence) only the call to `pause`.

+Since Scriptor runs in a container, it does not directly open the browser window.
+Instead, it runs a VNC server inside the container that you can connect to with a VNC client at `localhost:5942`.
+The config options of `--show-browser` allow to change the width and height of the virtual display, change the port, allow remote access, and set a password.
+See `--help`.

 Running on Archives (Replay)